ZannisVidalis/jobExecutor-via-sockets/README.md

 * When signaled and allowed by concurrency rules:

-  * Fetch a job from the queue.
+  * Fetch a job from the shared queue.

   * Fork a child process to: